 Temperature and precipitation were monitored on the Lower Bench and at the Evaporation Pond through the use of Novalynx Corporation Model 260-2101SK-P rain gauge instruments.
 The Lower Bench gauge is typically operational from April through December, depending on access to the bench.
 The Evaporation Pond gauge was installed for the first time in May, 2015.
 The Evaporation Pond gauge is not equipped with a wind screen.
 Each gauge measures precipitation with an automated logger that is downloaded annually.
-Precipitation data collected in 2019 showed a total precipitation of 9.77 and 8.04 inches, for the Lower Bench and Evaporation Pond, respectively (see Figures 8 & 9).
+Precipitation data collected in 2020 showed a total precipitation of 9.77 and 8.04 inches, for the Lower Bench and Evaporation Pond, respectively (see Figure 8).
 Both rain gauges recorded from April 5, 2019 to December 13, 2019.
-The NWS Cooperative Network Altenburn, CO station (Coop # 050214, elevation 5,690 feet AMSL) recorded total precipitation of 11.24 inches for April 2019 through December 2019.
+The NWS Cooperative Network Altenburn, CO station (Coop # 050214, elevation 5,690 feet AMSL), located 13.3 miles northwest of the mine, recorded total precipitation of 9.83 inches for the year of 2020.
+The annual average precipitation for this station is 16.25 inches.